 Wait what? Ålesund who?
 Even though nowhere near as remote as Tromsö or Svalbard, it still feels like I’ve reached the very end of Norway.
 Why someone chose to start a town out here in the rugged island semi-archipelago is a mystery to me.

-Entries with tag ”norway”
+Posts with tag ”norway”

 I spent the weekend in Oslo.
 Before arriving, I wondered if I would notice any changes due to the terrorist attack last summer and the ongoing trial.
 I noticed banners saying “The city remembers” already at the central station, and the site where the bombing took place felt like a silent beacon.

 Dögnvill is a kind of arctic, yet urban, music festival.
 Tromsö is located 500 miles above the Arctic Circle and it was definitely the coldest festival I’ve ever been to.
 You could see snow-capped mountains from the festival area and cold air vapor were clearly visible from the singers!

 I am currently sitting in a hotel room in Oslo, restoring mind and body after interesting lectures during daytime and a lot of urban walking in the evenings.
 One of my favorite things to do is to explore large cities by foot.
 Marvel at the shifting architecture, discover interesting people, smell the bakery and tune in to the local pace of life.